Direct Counterfactual Communication with Single Photons

-The counterfactual phenomena was first presented as interaction-free measurements using a Mach-Zehnder interferometer\cite{Dicke:Interaction:1981,Elitzur:interactionfree:1993}, where the achievable efficiency is limited by 50\%.
-Later, the efficiency is improved to 100\%\cite{Zeilinger:interactionfree:1995} with the help of the quantum Zeno effect\cite{Misra:quantumzeno:1977,peres:zeno:1980,Agarwall:opticalzeno:1994}, in which a physical state experiences a series of weak measurements.
-When the measurements are weak enough, the state is ``freezed" to its initial state with a high probability.
-The scheme was later applied to quantum interrogation\cite{Kwiat:Zeno:1999}, quantum computation\cite{Kwiat:cfcomputation:nature2006} and quantum cryptography\cite{Noh:counterfactualQC:2009}.
-Unfortunately, none of these schemes can be used for direct counterfactual communication, since particles would appear in the channel when information is transmitted.
-This challenge is solved by the recent breakthrough on direct counterfactual quantum communication by Salih, Li, Al-Amri, and Zubairy (SLAZ)\cite{Zubairy:counterfactualQC:2013}.
-The heart of the SLAZ scheme is the nested version of the quantum Zeno effect by utilizing a tandem interferometer nest.
-Such scheme requires an infinite number of tandem interferometers, which is impractical.
-Furthermore, the total visibility degrades exponentially with the number of interferometers.
-Here, we simplify the SLAZ scheme while preserving its counterfactual property with a nested polarization Michelson interferometer using a single photon source.
+The concept of \emph{counterfactuality} originated from interaction-free measurements that were first presented in 1981 \cite{Dicke:Interaction:1981,Elitzur:interactionfree:1993}, in which the achievable efficiency was limited by a margin of 50\%.
+Interaction-free measurements display a surprising consequence, wherein the presence of an obstructing object (acting as a measuring device placed in an interferometer) can be inferred without the object directly interacting with any (interrogating) particles.
+Later, the efficiency was improved to 100\% \cite{Zeilinger:interactionfree:1995} by using the quantum Zeno effect \cite{Misra:quantumzeno:1977,peres:zeno:1980,Agarwall:opticalzeno:1994}, wherein a physical state experiences a series of weak measurements.
+When the measurements are weak enough, the state is frozen in its initial state with a high probability.
+This scheme was later applied to quantum interrogation \cite{Kwiat:Zeno:1999}, quantum computation \cite{Kwiat:cfcomputation:nature2006,PhysRevLett.115.080501} and quantum cryptography \cite{Noh:counterfactualQC:2009,Ren:ExpCounterfacrualQKD:LaserPhysics2011, Brida:ExpCounterfacrualQKD::LPL2012,liuyang:counterfactualQKD:PRL2012}.
+It can also be used for creating entanglement between distant atoms \cite{arxiv1610.07169,Elitzur:2014fz}.
+As for communication, counterfactuality refers specifically to cases in which information is exchanged without physical particles traveling between two remote parties.
+Unfortunately, none of the previous schemes can be used for direct counterfactual communication because particles would appear in the channel for at least one logic state when information is transmitted.

+However, a breakthrough in direct counterfactual quantum communication was made by Salih, Li, Al-Amri and Zubairy (SLAZ) \cite{Zubairy:counterfactualQC:2013} to solve this challenge, which raised a heated debate on its interpretation and on whether full counterfactuality can be maintained when a blockade is absent within a channel \cite{PhysRevLett.111.240402,PhysRevLett.112.208901,PhysRevLett.112.208902,PhysRevA.88.046102,PhysRevA.88.046103,PhysRevA.89.033825,LF50303,1751-8121-48-46-465303,PhysRevA.92.052315,PhysRevA.93.066301,PhysRevA.93.066302,arXiv1605.02181}.
+Although several publications are presently available regarding the theoretical aspects of the subject, a faithful experimental demonstration is however missing.
+Here, by employing the quantum Zeno effect and a single-photon source, a direct communication without carrier particle transmission --- the SLAZ scheme---has been successfully implemented.